 Tell your pets your Holiday Plans

+Update them on plans as soon as they are made to help them understand this energetic shift.
 Just speaking about what is going on for you out loud helps them understand what they are energetically sensing.
 By speaking it, you own it, and they don’t have to worry about trying to absorb your stress.

 Previous